delan/autost/README.md

 $ cargo run --bin cohost2autost -- path/to/chosts path/to/autosts path/to/attachments
 ```

-## how to render your autosts to a page
+## how to render your autosts to pages

 ```
-$ cargo run -- path/to/autosts/* > autosts.html
+$ cargo run -- path/to/output path/to/autosts/*
 ```